FC 26 vs FC 25: Full Comparison of Gameplay Changes

 Strength Matters Again

 This makes strong players like Haaland and Lukaku even more dominant and adds a new tactical layer to both attacking and defending.
-This is a huge change, especially when comparing FC 26 new changes vs FC 25 on PS4 and other last-gen consoles where physicality was often less important.
+This is a huge change, especially when comparing FC 26's new changes vs FC 25 on PS4 and other last-gen consoles, where physicality was often less important.

 PlayStyles and Player Roles